technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

  * speaking in VERY broad strokes

 https://www.arduino.cc/

 * Arduinos:
  * simple (no OS)
+  * your code is the only thing running on the device
+  * I'll come back to that more, but that's a big deal
  * lots of pins
- * basically only runs C or C++ (not strictly true but close enough)
+ * basically only runs C or C++
+  * (not strictly true but close enough)
+ * low specs
- * low specs (single-digit kb of ram is typical, single-digit MHz CPUs)
+  * (single-digit kb of ram is typical, single-digit MHz CPUs)
  * difficult networking
  * however, they make an effort to be approachable to newbies
-  * ESPECIALLY compared to what came before them https://www.raspberrypi.org/
+  * ESPECIALLY compared to what came before them
+* Arduino is two things
+ * a family of hardware devices
+ * a software toolchain; compiler/ide/libraries, etc

+https://www.raspberrypi.org/

 * Raspberry Pi
  * powerful (GB of RAM, GHz CPU)
+ * historically expensive, Pi Zero changes that
+ * wifi/ethernet is easy
  * runs any linux software
- * super complex OS
+  * flip side: super complex OS
- * wifi/ethernet is easy
- * usually overkill
- * historically expensive, Pi Zero changes that

 * What the Pi doesn't have is comprehensibility, Arduino has it
 * For every module, you can understand what it does and why